Search This Blog

 He taught me to stay humble.
 As I said, even villains have good lessons to share, we also learn through their own experience.

-Someone jokingly say that I was working out to impress IMAX Sam (talking about his upcoming MCU appearance) and I said she's right.
-She's right because I wanna be good enough for the passion I feel through him.
+I wanna be good enough for the passion I feel through him.
 Because I want people to think "cool" when they see Sam through me.

 3) Healing

-"ok ok we get why you like villain but there's a lot of villains like Sam so why him specifically ?", ah I can't really answer that.
 I guess that's because I found him in the most painful moment of my life, at the very very beginning of my recovery.
 I guess my brain just think this little sparkle of happiness he gave me while I was drowning in an ocean of pain and suffering is the reason I started healing.
 Maybe that's why obsessions are similar to addictions, they're born the same way, your brain craving happiness through anything it can find.

 But yes, my brain did start using Sam as a way to cope.
 Just like you use a stressball to calm down, my brain just use Sam for pretty much everything.
 When I have these moment of deep depression and feel nothing my brain just forces him in (like, it feels really forced lol I guess that's how most people feel about me when I talk about Sam, as if my brain was throwing random Sam thoughts).
 I suffer a very high lvl of anticipatory anxiety because I think too much and too quick so my brain tends to create a lot of awful scenarios in my head to deal with boredom and talking or writing about Sam is its way to stay busy and to not think about the pain or the dark thoughts that come with such a curse.